leomolitor/leomolitor/README.md

-ETH Electrical Engineer student specialising in Signal Processing and Machine Learning.
+ETH Zurich Electrical Engineer student specialising in Signal Processing and Machine Learning.

 Currently working on Device Agnostic Channel Charting (BA --> link in this README to Bachelor Thesis) Currently learning Y